TURKEY – Southeast Anatolia (Diyarbakir, Gaziantep, Mardin, Batman, Urfa)

 The preserved parts of the ancient city include the Hellenistic Agora, the Roman Agora, two sanctuaries, the stadium, the theatre, two bathhouses, the Roman legionary base, administrative structures of the Roman legion, the majority of the residential quarters, Hellenistic and Roman city walls, and the East, South and West necropolis (none of this is visible today – only the Roman houses below are visitable).

 Most of these remains date from the period between the first century BCE (the time of Antiochus, king of Commagene (64 BCE-72 CE) and the third century CE Roman period when the city was sacked by the Sassanian King Shapur in 253 CE.
 Commagene was a Roman client kingdom.
-Commagene is represented by two sanctuaries consecrated by Antiochus in the city showing the key role in Antiochus’ efforts to link the Greek and Persian cultures, in accordance with the kingdom’s key position between these two worlds, on the Euphrates.
+Commagene is represented by two sanctuaries consecrated by Antiochus in the city showing the key role in Antiochus’ efforts to link the Greek and Persian cultures, under the kingdom’s key position between these two worlds, on the Euphrates.
 Belkıs Hill – the foremost sanctuary has three colossal cult statues and many others in pieces on the slopes of the hill.
 They are dexiosis stelai showing Antiochus in a hand-shaking position with the Gods.
 These statues most probably belong to the deities of the Commagenian pantheon.
 Both are in the Ganzintep Mosaic Museum.

 Necropolis of Zeugma.
 Tombs and burials from the late 3rd century to the 3rd century AD range from Hellenistic rock-cut cist graves of the earliest Graeco-Macedonian settlers to the late Hellenistic and early Imperial tumuli (rock-cut rectangular slots, loculi-type graves, and rock-cut arched grave niches.
 The walls of the chambers were covered with frescoes and painted with flowers using bright colours such as red, green, and yellow.
 Most belonged to elite families in the city.